 With its Mediterranean climate and picturesque landscape, Napa is a pedestrian paradise.
-More people are walking than ever before for exercise, to run errands or go to work.
+More people are walking than ever before for exercise, to run errands, or go to work.
 In Napa, tourists and residents spend time walking from outdoor markets to the many shops that line the downtown area.
 As the county seat, the city is busy with a growing population that reached 80,011 in 2010.
-As more members of the community and visitors alike enjoy walking in the area, it stands to reason that more accidents will occur.
+As more community members and visitors enjoy walking in the area, it stands to reason that more accidents will occur.

 Pedestrian accidents can be devastating and cause many serious injuries.
 If you or a loved one is injured, you need the insight of an experienced Napa pedestrian accident lawyer to obtain the compensation you deserve.
 No one should pay for the financial costs that result from someone else’s negligence.
-For more than 38 years, the investigators and lawyers at AutoAccident.com have helped clients in Northern California in pedestrian accidents.Why Pedestrian Accidents Happen
+Since 1982, the legal team at AutoAccident.com has helped clients in Northern California in pedestrian accidents.Why Pedestrian Accidents Happen

 Given the number of accidents, it is critical to understand why they occur.
 Some common reasons are listed below:

 - Failure to yield: Many times, motor vehicle drivers and bicyclists fail to yield for pedestrians.
-This leads to a catastrophic accident to vulnerable walkers.
+This leads to a catastrophic accident for vulnerable walkers.